Quality of Life: Motor and Non-motor Function

 Non-motor symptoms can be more difficult to manage.
 As the disease progresses, they can become more disabling than motor symptoms, and are often the main determinants for quality of life and institutionalization.

-Specialized phototherapy may be the only treatment to significantly improve a broad range of non-motor symptoms and overall function in PD, on top of best managed care.
+Specialized phototherapy may be the only treatment to significantly improve a broad range of both motor and non-motor symptoms and overall function in PD, on top of best managed care.

 Sign up here to be notified of upcoming clinical trials, research, and product releases.